ybeetle8/PancakeswapPredictionBot-2022/README.md

 - Consistent gains will be made by running smaller betting amounts over longer periods of time.
 - Always account & allow room for error.
 Losing 3 sucks, but stopping it only prevents it from potentially winning the next 4 & bringing you to a profit.
 - Majority of the runs with over 2k plays I have a standard 54-66% win rate depending on how well I monitor it & based on market conditions.

-## 💥 Disclaimers

-All investment strategies and investments involve risk of loss.

-**Nothing contained in this program, scripts, code or repository should be construed as investment advice.**
-Any reference to an investment's past or potential performance is not, and should not be construed as, a recommendation or as a guarantee of any specific outcome or profit.
-By using this program you accept all liabilities, and that no claims can be made against the developers or others connected with the program.

 ## 💼 License
 MIT License